 Budapest’s most Popular Thermal Baths

-Budapest is an ideal spa city both for those who like thermal water and for those who dread submerging in it.
-Apart from the world-famous pools of curative water of the capital, there’s the experience of bathing in real monuments.
-In addition, some of the spas in Budapest offer such extra services as various beauty treatments, steam room, sauna, massage and flat-surface pools.
-Cinetrip and the Night of Baths make these places of history exciting for young people, as well, since these parties offer carefree fun in the sultry night.
+Budapest is an ideal spa city for those who like thermal water and those who dread submerging in it.
+Apart from the capital’s world-famous pools of curative water, there’s the experience of bathing in real monuments.
+In addition, some of the spas in Budapest offer such extra services as various beauty treatments, steam rooms, saunas, massage, and flat-surface pools.
+Cinetrip and the Night of Baths also make these places of history exciting for young people since these parties offer carefree fun on a sultry night.

-It’s definitely recommended to spend some time at one of the 11 spas of Budapest even if your schedule is tight, as this city is the only capital to boast with underground springs of such good quality water ranging from 21-76 °C. The baths making use of the famous springs below provide opportunities to chat with the locals or even challenge them to a game of chess.
-Traveling and sightseeing aren’t exactly passive methods of recreation but if you intend to get more active in Budapest, do choose an activity that not only suits your needs but has something to say about the city, as well, whether it’s a mere getaway to a fitness center or a rather special sporting enterprise.
-The following chapter below the map is dedicated to such exciting places and their tradition.
+It’s definitely recommended to spend some time at one of the 11 spas of Budapest, even if your schedule is tight, as this city is the only capital to boast underground springs of such good quality water ranging from 21-76 °C. The baths, using the famous springs below, provide opportunities to chat with the locals or even challenge them to a game of chess.
+Traveling and sightseeing aren’t exactly passive methods of recreation, but if you intend to get more active in Budapest, do choose an activity that not only suits your needs but has something to say about the city, as well, whether it’s a mere getaway to a fitness center or a rather special sporting enterprise.
+The following chapter below the map is dedicated to exciting places and their traditions.

 The baths of Budapest have a long history, stretching back to Roman times.
-The thermal baths were popularized by the Turks, who started building them in 1565, giving them a place to bathe in case of a siege on the city.
+The thermal baths were popularized by the Turks, who built them in 1565, giving them a place to bathe in case of a siege on the city.

 Budapest and other parts of Hungary are built over hot springs, making this a natural way of acquiring the mineral-rich waters for bathing.
-Hungarians and other Europeans are great believers in the medicinal powers of thermal bathing, with all of the thermals being medical clinics as well for the treatment of skin, muscular, and bone ailments.
+Hungarians and other Europeans are great believers in the medicinal powers of thermal bathing, with all of the thermals being medical clinics as well for treating skin, muscular, and bone ailments.

 Take a towel and slippers along!
 You can’t rent them at the baths in general.

 Time spent in a thermal bath will lift your spirits and drench you in culture.
 Most baths in Budapest have recently instituted a complicated new pricing system (dubbed the “refund system”) that charges according to the time spent in the baths.
-You are required to pay for the longest possible duration (4 hr. or more) when you enter the bathhouse, but you are refunded money based on the actual time spent in the thermal area.
-You are given a chip card upon entry; keep careful track of the card because if you lose it, you are assumed to have stayed for the maximum time.
-The exception is the Király, which is still a set fee for entry and you are allowed 1,5 hours and then are expected to leave.
+You must pay for the longest possible duration (4 hr. or more) when you enter the bathhouse, but you are refunded money based on the actual time spent in the thermal area.
+Upon entry, you are given a chip card; keep careful track of the card because if you lose it, you are assumed to have stayed for the maximum time.
+The exception is the Király, which is still a set fee for entry, and you are allowed 1,5 hours and then are expected to leave.
 On Saturdays, it is limited to 1 hour.

 Gellért Baths

 Once one of Budapest’s most spectacular bathhouses, the Gellért Baths are located in Buda’s Hotel Gellért, the oldest Hungarian spa hotel and a Secessionist-style hotel.
 Over the years, the baths have lost their luster and some of the tile work.
 Remodeling took place in 2007.
 We find the entry cost prohibitive, so we do not recommend this thermal.
 Foreigners, usually staying at the hotel, get free entry and are those most likely to frequent it.
 The staff is churlish.
 If you go, enter the baths through the side entrance.
-The exterior of the building is in need of restoration, but once inside the lobby, the details are lovely, but most of it stops here.
-In the summer months, the outdoor roof pool attracts a lot of attention for 10 minutes every hour on the hour, when the artificial wave machine turns on.
+The exterior of the building needs restoration, but once inside the lobby, the details are lovely.
+However, most of it stops here.
+In the summer months, the outdoor roof pool attracts a lot of attention for 10 minutes every hour on the hour when the artificial wave machine turns on.
 In general, you need patience to navigate this place, and the staff is not helpful.

 Gellért Baths